Cat Feud

 Cat Feud is a 1958 Warner Bros.
 Merrie Melodies animated short film directed by Chuck Jones featuring Marc Antony and Pussyfoot.
 It was released on December 20, 1958.
 The title is a pun on cat food.

 Plot

 Marc Antony, guarding a construction site, encounters Pussyfoot, a small kitten.
-Initially wary, Marc Anthony softens when he sees Pussyfoot's fearlessness.
+Initially wary, Marc Antony softens when he sees Pussyfoot's fearlessness.
 He offers her a sausage, but they're interrupted by an alley cat wanting the snack.
-Marc Anthony fights to protect Pussyfoot and the sausage.
+Marc Antony fights to protect Pussyfoot and the sausage.
 In the end, the cat is defeated, and Marc Antony sings to Pussyfoot as they both fall asleep, relieved and content.

-Censorship

-The original cartoon depicted a car throwing the bag into a trash can at the construction site, explaining how Pussyfoot ended up in both the bag and the trash can.
-However, this scene has been removed from all versions of the cartoon since the late 1980s.